trixi-framework/HOHQMesh.jl/docs/src/tutorials/introduction.md

 This tutorial demonstrates how to construct and edit curve segments defined in inner / outer boundary chains.
 There is also the removal and replacement of a portion of an inner boundary chain.
 In doing so, the tutorial highlights the capability of the `undo` / `redo` stack in the interactive HQMTool.

+**It also demonstrates that the curve chains can be connected segments of different curve types!!**